tsegall/semantic-types/README.md

 ## Usage ##

 Please feel free to use this Corpus to measure the success of your process.
+With the exception of the data files (data/**/*.csv) all files in this repository are covered by the Apache 2.0 license.
+The data files are covered by the respective licenses from socrata.com - which for the current set is the 'Creative Commons 1.0 Universal (Public Domain Dedication)' license.

 ## Semantic Type Classification ##